Fox Networks Group: Formation and expansion

-On December 5, 2017, 21st Century Fox appointed Star India chairman and CEO Uday Shankar as president for the Asia-Pacific region of Fox Networks Group.
+In 2017, 21st Century Fox appointed Star India chairman and CEO Uday Shankar as president for the Asia-Pacific region of Fox Networks Group.
 The new role would oversee Fox's television and online video platform business across the region, and the president of Fox Networks Group Asia would report directly to Shankar (instead of the equivalent at FNG U.S.).
 This did not affect 20th Century Fox's filming business in the region, whose heads would continue to reported to the Charman and CEO of the film company.

 Disney acquisition and closure

-On December 14, 2017, The Walt Disney Company formally announced its intention to acquire most of 21st Century Fox assets.
+In 2017, The Walt Disney Company formally announced its intention to acquire most of 21st Century Fox assets.
 Businesses to be bought by Disney included FX Networks, a share in National Geographic Partners and international operations of Fox Networks Group.
 The Murdoch family would retain the ownership of Fox Broadcasting Company, Fox Television Stations, the American Fox Sports units, Fox News Channel and Fox Business Network, through a new company, eventually named Fox Corporation.
 Disney also acquired the regional Fox Sports Networks, but the U.S. Department of Justice ordered that those assets be sold within 90 days of closing of the deal due to Disney's majority ownership of ESPN.

-On April 10, 2018, European Commission officials conducted an unannounced search of Fox Networks Group's West London offices, as part of an antitrust inquiry surrounding broadcast rights to sporting events.
+In 2018, European Commission officials conducted an unannounced search of Fox Networks Group's West London offices, as part of an antitrust inquiry surrounding broadcast rights to sporting events.

-On March 19, 2019, Fox Corporation was officially spun off from 21st Century Fox and began trading on the Nasdaq.
+In 2019, Fox Corporation was officially spun off from 21st Century Fox and began trading on the Nasdaq.
 The next day, March 20, The Walt Disney Company completed the acquisition of 21st Century Fox.
 This rendered Fox Networks Group as a standalone unit abolished.
 Disney then retooled its local television networks unit at the time.
-Disney, FX Networks and U.S. operations of National Geographic television channels were placed under Walt Disney Television, 20th Century Fox Television and Fox 21 Television Studios became a part of Disney Television Studios, and Fox Networks Group CEO Peter Rice was appointed as the Chairman of Walt Disney Television.
+Disney, FX Networks and U.S. operations of National Geographic television channels were placed under the second incarnation of Walt Disney Television (now Disney Entertainment Television), 20th Century Fox Television and Fox 21 Television Studios became a part of Disney Television Studios, and Fox Networks Group CEO Peter Rice was appointed as the Chairman of Walt Disney Television.
 The international businesses of Fox Networks Group would be integrated with Walt Disney Direct-to-Consumer and International (later renamed Disney Media and Entertainment Distribution).

-On January 17, 2020, Disney dropped the "Fox" name from the 20th Century Studios and Searchlight Pictures film units, though no mention was made about the changes to Fox Networks Group or other Disney-owned Fox-branded units.
+In 2020, Disney dropped the "Fox" name from the 20th Century Studios and Searchlight Pictures film units, though no mention was made about the changes to Fox Networks Group or other Disney-owned Fox-branded units.
 In the following years, Disney begun closing various channels from the Fox Networks Group due to dwindling ratings and to refocus its resources for Disney+ with the remaining active international Fox channels being rebranded as Star Channel (based upon the Star hub available on Disney+) or as FX Channels (with the exception of Japan and Turkey where the channels were respectively renamed as a revival of Dlife and Now respectively), effectively closing Fox Networks Group.